API reference

 POST /v1/shares/:token

-When using autoShare, the SDK returns a full absolute shareUrl — the lead buyer POSTs to that URL with their API key.
-When using this endpoint to create shares server-side, prepend your API base URL to the returned path.
-Legacy /v1/shares/:token/claim remains supported for backward compatibility.
+When using autoShare, the SDK returns a full absolute shareUrl — the recipient POSTs to that URL with their API key.
+When using the server-side share endpoint, prepend your API base URL to the returned path.
+The legacy path /v1/shares/:token/claim remains supported for backward compatibility and behaves identically.

 bash